 Gamma-aminobutyric acid (GABA) is the major inhibitory neurotransmitter in the mammalian brain where it acts at GABA-A receptors, which are ligand-gated chloride channels.
 Chloride conductance of these channels can be modulated by agents such as benzodiazepines that bind to the GABA-A receptor.
 At least 16 distinct subunits of GABA-A receptors have been identified.
 This gene encodes subunit alpha-4, which is involved in the etiology of autism and eventually increases autism risk through interaction with another subunit, gamma-aminobutyric acid receptor beta-1 (GABRB1).
 Alternatively spliced transcript variants encoding different isoforms have been found in this gene.[provided by RefSeq, Feb 2011]

 GeneCards Summary for GABRA4 Gene

 GABRA4 (Gamma-Aminobutyric Acid Type A Receptor Alpha4 Subunit) is a Protein Coding gene.
 Diseases associated with GABRA4 include status epilepticus and schizophrenia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
+Among its related pathways are Circadian entrainment and Peptide ligand-binding receptors.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
 An important paralog of this gene is GABRA1.